Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-4-Deploy-React-App/lesson-4-Deploy-React-App.md

 3. set up a build and deployment project for the Furry Friends Gallery Mark II, and finally,
 4. deploy your app to the world.

-## L04HandsOnFurryFriends2
+## :pinpush: L04HandsOnFurryFriends2

 ### Requirements

 1. Follow all instructions below
-2. Deploy your Furry Friends Gallery II to Netlife
+2. Deploy your Furry Friends Gallery II to Netlify

 ### Step One - Create a New Account on Netlify